SVSG21/Alzheimers-Disease-Detection-using-Logistic-Regression/Image Database/Readme.md

-This contains the data set information
+This folder contains the code to train the machine learning model.